 Voices for Health Equity 2.0

-The Voices for Health Equity is an in person event dedicated to showcasing the groundbreaking work of leading and emerging public scholars and innovators in the health equity space.
-This event aims to foster connections and dialogue among diverse partners in health, exploring how we can work together to advance health equity.
+The Voices for Health Equity event took place on February 26, 2026 to showcase the groundbreaking work of leading and emerging public scholars and innovators in the health equity space.
+The event fostered connections and dialogue among diverse partners in health, exploring how we can work together to advance health equity.

-Through thought-provoking presentations, attendees will gain insight into innovative research and impactful initiatives driving change in health systems and communities.
-This event provides a platform to raise awareness about critical health equity issues, highlight interdisciplinary approaches, and inspire collaborative solutions for a more equitable future.
+Through thought-provoking presentations, attendees gained insight into innovative research and impactful initiatives driving change in health systems and communities.
+This event provided a platform to raise awareness about critical health equity issues, highlighted interdisciplinary approaches, and inspired collaborative solutions for a more equitable future.

 Event Speakers

-This event features diverse speakers who will capture the concept of health equity from their distinct disciplines and perspectives.
+This event featured diverse speakers who captured the concept of health equity from their distinct disciplines and perspectives.

 Opening Remarks by Derek Thompson